Omar-Muhamad/My-Wallet-RoR-Capstone/README.md

 > This is my Rails capstone project in Microverse.
 This app is about building a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.

+## Live Site Version

+This is the live site [link](https://my-wallet-rails.herokuapp.com/) to my Project.

 ## Built With

 - Ruby.